ianmiell/shutit/README.md

 - Want to take your scripts and turn them into stateless containers quickly, without needing to learn or maintain a configuration management solution.

-- Are a programmer who wants to highly configurable containers for differing use cases and environments.
+- Are a programmer who wants highly configurable containers for differing use cases and environments.

 - Find dockerfiles a great idea, but limiting in practice.